psamuels00/biking/README.md

 The distance and total_elevation gain are optional, added in addition to any values from Strava.
 The start_latlng is also optional and replaces the starting location of any Strava activity for the day.

+## Execution

+To update the graphs based on new activities in Strava:

+    src/analyze.py

+To update the graphs and also the output in the README file:

+    ./scripts/analyze.sh

+To push the changes from either command to GitHub:

+    ./scripts/add_bike_ride.sh && git push

+## Publish Updates to GitHub Pages

+Set up GitHub pages to serve content from /docs.
+Then do this:

+    ./scripts/publish_updates.sh && git push

 ## New Rides

 This isn't necessary, but I usually create an image of a Google map